Madelyne Pryor: Publication history

 Asked about his intended plans for Madelyne's character, Claremont said:

-Madelyne Pryor was brought back in 1995 as a supporting character in X-Man, a marginal X-Men related title.
-Though by 2001 and along with the cancellation of the X-Man title, this became a false start at reviving the character, as Pryor would again cease being featured in any Marvel titles, except when Chris Claremont included the character in his non-canon limited-series, X-Men: The End (2004-2006).
+The character was brought back in 1995 as a supporting character in X-Man, a marginal X-Men related title.
+Though by 2001 and along with the cancellation of the X-Man title, this became a false start at reviving the character, as Pryor would again cease being featured in any Marvel titles, except when Chris Claremont included the character in his non-canon limited series, X-Men: The End (2004-2006).

-In 2008, the 25th anniversary of the character's debut in Uncanny X-Men, Madelyne Pryor was brought back in the flagship X-Men title for the first time since the 1989 Inferno storyline.
-But the following year and the 20th anniversary since Inferno, Pryor was removed completely again, and would not be featured in another story until 2014 -- 25 years since Inferno -- in a single issue of the secondary title, X-Men (Vol. 4), and was also included in a flashback story by Claremont included in a 2014 X-Men 50th-anniversary one-shot titled X-Men: Gold (unrelated to a 2017 monthly also titled X-Men Gold).
+In 2008, the 25th anniversary of the character's debut in Uncanny X-Men, the character was brought back in the flagship X-Men title for the first time since the 1989 Inferno storyline.
+But the following year and the 20th anniversary since Inferno, she was removed completely again, and would not be featured in another story until 2014—25 years since Inferno—in a single issue of the secondary title, X-Men (vol. 4), and was also included in a flashback story by Claremont included in a 2014 X-Men 50th-anniversary one-shot titled X-Men: Gold (unrelated to a 2017 monthly also titled X-Men Gold).

-Pryor was again absent for an extended time until featured in another flashback story also by Claremont, included in the one-shot X-Men: The Exterminated in 2018 -- 35 years since her debut.
+Pryor was again absent for an extended time until featured in another flashback story also by Claremont, included in the one-shot X-Men: The Exterminated in 2018 – 35 years since her debut.
 She was subsequently brought back as a recurring character, first in Hellions from 2020 to 2022, and then New Mutants in 2022.
 Immediately following this, Pryor was featured as a main character in the crossover storyline Dark Web, a combined sequel to both Inferno and a recent Spider-Man storyline, Beyond.
-Released from 2022 to the following year, its 2023 conclusion -- the 40th anniversary of the debut of Madelyne Pryor -- featured the character granted the most significant change and elevation to her status quo by Marvel since 1989.
+Released from 2022 to the following year, its 2023 conclusion—the 40th anniversary of the debut of Madelyne Pryor—featured the character granted the most significant change and elevation to her status quo by Marvel since 1989.